fmrtl73/pxdocs/content/concepts/internal-kvdb.md

 #### Other schedulers

-For all other schedulers, Portworx requires an external etcd or consul, to bootstrap its internal KVDB.
-Portworx will use this external etcd or consul, to discover its own internal KVDB nodes.
+For all other schedulers, Portworx requires an external etcd, to bootstrap its internal KVDB.
+Portworx will use this external etcd, to discover its own internal KVDB nodes.
 While installing Portworx provide the `-b` argument to instruct Portworx to setup internal KVDB.
-Along with `-b`, provide the `-k` argument with a list of external etcd or consul endpoints.
+Along with `-b`, provide the `-k` argument with a list of external etcd endpoints.

 ## Storage for internal KVDB